MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Style.md

 Choosing the right color gives the interface visual continuity.
 Color can be used to convey information to users, indicate interactivity, give feedback, and more.
 The following sections describe the colors used in Dynamics 365 "Tenerife".
 The colors can be used on all aspects of a UI element, such background, border, text, and more.

 ### Main colors

+The follwoing colors are the most prominent colors used in Dynamics 365 "Tenerife".

 |  Color  |  Name  |  Use  |  HEX value  |
 |---------|--------|-------|-------------|
 |![Primary (#00B7C3)](media/style/00B7C3.png "Primary (#00B7C3)")|Primary color|Titles, subtitles, and captions.|#00B7C3|
 | ![Secondary (#505C6D)](media/style/505C6D.png "Secondary (#505C6D)")|Secondary color| Background and links.|#505C6D|

 ### Style colors

-The following colors are used to express conditions or user activity in the UI.
+The following colors are used to express or accent conditions or user activity in the UI.
 For example, these colors are used as sentiments, or color indication, on Cues.

 |  Color  |  Description  | HEX value|
 |---------|---------------|----------|